lunhuaboy/TraceUtility/README.md

 Such as `SamplerPlugin.xrplugin` for Time Profiler.

 The code is short and commented out and I don't need to explain much here.

+Xcode 7.3:

+For PFTLoadPlugins() called applicationDirectoryName, before applicationDirectoryName，we need to invoke initializeApplicationDirectoryName, but PFTLoadPlugins didn't help do that.

+We need to link one more framework in '/Applications/Xcode.app/Contents/SharedFrameworks'

+    * 'DVTFoundation.framework'

+Add code in .h file as below:

+    @interface DVTDeveloperPaths : NSObject
+　　　　+ (void)initializeApplicationDirectoryName:(id)arg1;
+    @end

+In main.m，add the code below before PFTLoadPlugins()：

+　　　　id test = @"../../../../../../../Applications/Xcode.app/";
+　　　　[DVTDeveloperPaths initializeApplicationDirectoryName:test];
+PS:The string "test" is absolute path, you don't need to change it.